Tuesday, March 10, 2026

 The upcoming Detective Conan movie will be released in Japan in April but as usual we who need English Subs probably won’t be able to see it till between Thanksgiving and Christmas.

-There is a lot of stuff that may or may drop this year, it’s uncertain.
-The new Raildex shows, Darkside Item and season 4 of Railgun, the new Nanoha project, new Code Geass project, new seasons for Mushoku Tensai, Boochie The Rock, Alya speaks Russian.
+There is a lot of stuff that may or may not drop this year, it’s uncertain.
+The new Raildex shows being Darkside Item and season 4 of Railgun, the new Nanoha project, new Code Geass project, new seasons for Mushoku Tensai, Boochie The Rock, Alya speaks Russian.
 Maybe new seasons for Skeleton Knight and Deadliest Assassin and MobuSeka, and for non sequels I’m interested in Girl Crush and Ruri Dragon

 It almost feels like "Looking Forward" is a misleading title when I’m mentioning so few truly completely new shows.
 But that’s the thing, the New shows I wind up liking are not usually what I was hyped for going in but something which catches my attention in the moment, or even after it’s done airing.
 That’s the point of being a New show, they’re the pleasant surprises while the sequels and spin offs to shows I already like are what I rely on.